Build Instructions

 be usable out of the box.

-For the ML-KEM (CRYSTALS Kyber) support, some special precautions need to be
+For the ML-KEM (CRYSTALS Kyber) as well as the HQC support, some special precautions need to be

 applied considering that there are two modes of operation a user must be aware

-of: acting as an Initiator or a Responder of a Kyber key agreement.
+of: acting as an Initiator or a Responder of a Kyber / HQC key agreement.
 This

 consideration is identical to the one that needs to be applied for